laravel/docs/mail.md

 #### Using The `from` Method

 First, let's explore configuring the sender of the email.
-Or, in other words, who the email is going to be "from".
-There are two ways to configure the sender.
+Or, in other words, who the email is going to be "from" There are two ways to configure the sender.
 First, you may use the `from` method within your mailable class' `build` method:

     /**
      * Build the message.